Fox News has got the inside of Anna Nicole Smith's refrigerator.

 You're absolutely right.

-In fact, that would that has been my about twenty-five years I've been saying this in a row that if you you you wanted to be completely fair about the border, we would have in this country the same laws with respect to immigration as Mexico does in Mexico, and then it would be the end of the story because uh in Mexico there are no illegals.
+In fact, that has been my about 25 years I've been saying this in a row: that if you wanted to be completely fair about the border, we would have in this country the same laws with respect to immigration as Mexico does in Mexico.

-I mean, you're illegally in the country, you don't get education.
+I mean, you're illegal in the country.

-And yet this is the same government, Mexico, of course, that uh protests every time we try to do something with regard to protecting our country.
+And yet this is the same government, Mexico, of course, that protests every time we try to do something with regard to protecting our country.

 They know very well how to protect their country.

-Uh Jeff in Climax, Michigan.
+Jeff in Climax, Michigan.

-It's uh actually warming up a little bit.
+It's actually warming up a little bit.

 Yeah, so that's nice.